tibor-zukina/malicious-web-pages-detection/README.md

-# malicious-web-pages-detection
+# Malicious web pages detection

-Detecting injected malicous HTML and JavaScript fragments in Web pages
+This repository contains the code for detecting injected malicous HTML and JavaScript fragments in Web pages.